openAgile/web-hooky/README.md

 ## More

-There are other defaults inside the code that currently apply to VersionOne Activity Stream.
+There are other defaults inside the code that currently apply to VersionOne ActivityStream.